 Power BI Q&A Example 2

 Other than the predefined scenarios, you can ask your own business questions.
-Remember, the IntelliSense is fast enough to provide suggestions and also shows the visuals that are best suited for the question.
-As you can observe, when I typed s, it displayed all the possibilities that match S and also drew a table with martial Status S.
+Remember, IntelliSense is fast enough to provide suggestions and also shows the visuals that are best suited for the question.
+As you can observe, when I typed s, it displayed all the possibilities matching S and drew a table with the martial Status S.

 Let me ask for sales by country.